Echinopsis thelegona

-Soehrensia thelegona is a species of cactus in the Soehrensia genus.
+Echinopsis thelegona is a species of cactus in the Echinopsis genus.

 Description

-Soehrensia thelegona grows as a shrub with few branches.
+Echinopsis thelegona grows as a shrub with few branches.
 The tips of the prostrate to creeping shoots are slightly raised or erect.
-The cylindrical, dark green shoots have a diameter of 7 to 8 centimeters and are up to 2 meters long.
+The cylindrical, dark green shoots have a diameter of 7 to 8 cm and are up to 2 m long.
 There are about 12 low ribs, which are resolved into conspicuous hexagonal cusps.
 The areoles on the tips of the humps are circular.
 Light yellow thorns emerge from them, which turn gray with age and often have a darker tip.
-The individual central spine protrudes and is 2 to 4 centimeters long.
-The six to seven needle-like marginal spines are spread out and are 1 to 2 centimeters long.
+The individual central spine protrudes and is 2 to 4 cm long.
+The six to seven needle-like marginal spines are spread out and are 1 to 2 cm long.
 The lowest marginal spines are the longest.

 The funnel-shaped, white flowers open at night.
-They are up to 20 centimeters long and have a diameter of 15 centimeters.
+They are up to 20 cm long and have a diameter of 15 cm.
 Its flower tube is covered with reddish bristles and hairs.
 The spherical to egg-shaped, yellowish to reddish fruits are tuberous and tear open.
-They have a diameter of up to 5 centimeters.
+They have a diameter of up to 5 cm.